lutierigb/shell-things/oputus-readme.md

 Note: Checking **Notifications from the local terminal/trade server** will send a message every time an order is placed, modified, closed.
 I found this "spammy".

+#### New Symbol Detected

+If a symbol(case-sensitive) is specified in **Notify when new symbol becomes available**, you will receieve a notification once it becomes available for trading.
+Useful when running the EA with symbol Bra50 and waiting for the next Bra50XXXYY to become available.
+Note this feature can not be backtested.

+### Other Stuff

+#### Stop buying after closing all positions

+Offer a simple way to place further orders once the current ones are closed.
+It's useful if you'd like to pause placing orders as soon as the current ones are closed.
+Has been used in the past to allow withdraws from the account and also to rotate to a different symbol.

+#### Authorization code

+The EA requires an authorization code to be loaded on a chart.
+One code is required per metatrader installation.

+Authorization code is not needed when performing backtesting.

+#### Info Panel type

+Selects how the info panel in the chart will be plotted.
+It can be turned off, in text mode or graphical mode.
+This setting controls the info panel used during backtests as well.
+Note: Graphical mode will slow down progress of ticks in visual mode.
+If you'd like to speed up the ticks in visual mode either choose Text or turn it off completely if not needed.

 ### Investing Profiles